Archiv8/pkgbrowser/INSTALL.md

 ## Dependencies

 There are no dependencies for [PkgBrowser][ups-pkg] that need to be made available prior to building and installing this package.
-Once  the packaging files have downloaded build and install using a preferred method.
+Once the [latest release has been downloaded][a8-pkg-get] build and install using a preferred method.

 The simplist method is to use: